tartpvule/my-firefox-patches/README.md

 A source patch for ESR68.1 to make WebRequest.jsm run and apply changes from blocking listeners sequentially.
 This patch also refactors the code into a new class: `ListenerRunner`.
-Non-blocking listeners are run not affected.
+Non-blocking listeners are not affected.

 This patch is intended to be applied after applying [this changeset](https://hg.mozilla.org/mozilla-central/rev/308ef98e6e4b), for [Bug 1450965](https://bugzilla.mozilla.org/show_bug.cgi?id=1450965).